 1. Sony RX10 IV

-Our top pick is the incredible Sony Cyber‑Shot RX10.
-This bridge camera might be a little expensive, but for that price, you gain a fantastic camera with a wealth of features.
-To start, the RX10 IV has a 20.1MP sensor which will allow you to capture great quality images.
+Our favorite bridge camera is the Sony RX10 IV.
+It’s on the expensive side, but for the price, you gain a fantastic camera with a wealth of features.
+To start, the RX10 IV has a 20.1 MP sensor, which will allow you to capture high-quality images.

 2. Panasonic LUMIX FZ1000M2

-The Panasonic LUMIX FZ1000 II is one of the best bridge cameras that Panasonic currently makes and it is reasonably priced too.
-If you want a cheaper alternative to the Sony RX10 IV without sacrificing too much quality, this is a great option.
+The Panasonic LUMIX FZ1000M2 is one of the top bridge cameras on the market and is reasonably priced, too.
+If you want a cheaper alternative to the Sony RX10 IV that doesn’t sacrifice much, it’s a great option.

 3. Nikon COOLPIX P950

 The Nikon COOLPIX P950 has a 24-2000mm zoom lens so you can photograph distant animals in all their glory.